Heklast/Veff2-Hopverkefni2/frontend/README.md

 Below is a suggested step-by-step plan outlining the tasks and their order to complete the project:

-Authentication Implementation
+### Authentication Implementation (Komið)

-Create a dedicated login page/component that uses the web service API for user authentication.
+- Create a dedicated login page/component that uses the web service API for user authentication.

-Add a form for entering credentials, handling login requests, and displaying error or success messages.
+- Add a form for entering credentials, handling login requests, and displaying error or success messages.

-Update the global layout (e.g., Header) to conditionally display login, logout, or user-specific options based on the authentication state.
+- Update the global layout (e.g., Header) to conditionally display login, logout, or user-specific options based on the authentication state.

-Additional Pages & Routing
+### Additional Pages & Routing

-Develop at least three distinct pages beyond the front page and product list.
+- Develop at least three distinct pages beyond the front page and product list.
 For example:

-A detailed product view page that shows a single product’s details.
+1. A detailed product view page that shows a single product’s details.

-A search results page that allows users to search products.
+2. A search results page that allows users to search products.

-A category-specific page (if not fully covered by current category links).
+3. A category-specific page (if not fully covered by current category links).

-Ensure proper routing in Next.js, including handling 404 errors and unauthorized access messages.
+- Ensure proper routing in Next.js, including handling 404 errors and unauthorized access messages.

-Image Upload Functionality
+### Image Upload Functionality

-Build a form that allows users to upload images.
+- Build a form that allows users to upload images.

-Integrate the form with the image API from your web service, including error handling and feedback for the user.
+- Integrate the form with the image API from your web service, including error handling and feedback for the user.

-Error Handling and UI States
+### Error Handling and UI States

-Implement loading states (e.g., spinners or placeholders) when data is being fetched.
+- Implement loading states (e.g., spinners or placeholders) when data is being fetched.

-Ensure error messages are shown when API calls fail.
+- Ensure error messages are shown when API calls fail.

-Create and display empty states for pages when there is no data to show.
+C- reate and display empty states for pages when there is no data to show.

-UI Enhancements and Active Navigation
+- UI Enhancements and Active Navigation

-Enhance the header navigation to visually indicate which page is active.
+- Enhance the header navigation to visually indicate which page is active.

-Consider adding persistent elements (e.g., search bar, cart) if required by the assignment.
+- Consider adding persistent elements (e.g., search bar, cart) if required by the assignment.

-Global Tooling and Quality Improvements
+### Global Tooling and Quality Improvements

-Set up ESLint (and optionally Prettier) to enforce coding standards, and ensure npm run lint produces no errors.
+- Set up ESLint (and optionally Prettier) to enforce coding standards, and ensure npm run lint produces no errors.

-Add tests if required, or at least ensure manual testing for all functionalities.
+- Add tests if required, or at least ensure manual testing for all functionalities.

-Documentation and Deployment
+### Documentation and Deployment

-Update the README.md with detailed setup instructions, admin credentials, and team member information.
+- Update the README.md with detailed setup instructions, admin credentials, and team member information.

-Deploy the project to your chosen hosting service and update the README with the live URL.
+- Deploy the project to your chosen hosting service and update the README with the live URL.

-Version Control and Collaboration
+### Version Control and Collaboration

-Make sure to use Git effectively with frequent commits.
+- Make sure to use Git effectively with frequent commits.

-Create at least five pull requests with team reviews to demonstrate proper collaboration.
+- Create at least five pull requests with team reviews to demonstrate proper collaboration.